 Learning all about the different parts of the body is essential when teaching kids about different farm animals.
-Countryside Classroomhas a free printable to help your children to learn about the parts of a hen.
+You can find free printables online to help your children to learn about the parts of a hen, for example.
 All they need to do to complete this easy farm activity is label the different parts of the hen in the picture using the words that are listed on the sheet.
 Activities like these make learning a whole lot simpler for your little ones, and they can always refer back to the sheet if they need reminding.

 Milking a Cow